learninganalyst/group7/README.md

 # group7
-Machine Learning Group Project at Waterloo University
+Machine Learning Group Project at University of Waterloo